Below are answers to some of our most commonly asked admissions questions.

 Transferring units towards your UC Davis MBA varies from case to case.
 We examine each case on an individual basis.

-A maximum of 12 quarter units from a University of California campus or six quarter units from another university can be applied toward the fulfillment of the GSM’s elective requirement.
+A maximum of up to 36 quarter units from a University of California campus or eight quarter units from another university (non-University of California) campus can be applied toward the fulfillment of the GSM’s elective requirement.
 In order to qualify for transfer credits, the following criteria must be met:

 - Each course must be at a graduate or professional school level.

-- Each course must have been taken at an institution that is accredited by AACSB International.
+- Each course must have been taken at an institution that is accredited by AACSB International and the student must have earned a minimum grade of B-.

 - A course cannot have been used to satisfy a previous degree requirement.

-Final review and approval of transfer units will be made by the Graduate School of Management’s Graduate Advisor, after admission to the program and upon request by the student.
+Final review and approval of transfer units will be made by the Graduate School of Management Graduate Advisor, after admission to the program and upon request by the student.

 Does the UC Davis MBA program grant admission deferrals?